jschrier/blog/_posts/2023-09-15-Great-ideas-from-Italy.md

 ---
-Title: "Great Ideas from Italy"
+title: "Great Ideas from Italy"
-Date: 2023-09-15
+date: 2023-09-15
-Tags: travel
+tags: travel
 ---

 Business and art ideas inspired by my recent trip to northern Italy...